andreacolledan/qura/README.md

 **Disclaimer:** support for metrics other than circuit width is still experimental.

 QuRA is a static analysis tool for the verification of the resource consumption of quantum circuit description programs.
-QuRA takes as input a program written in a variant of Quipper called Proto-Quipper-R and outputs two things: a type for the program and an upper bound to the size of the circuit it will build.
+QuRA takes as input a program written in a variant of Quipper called [PQR](src/Lang/Unified/README.md). and outputs two things: a type for the program and an upper bound to the size of the circuit it will build.
-A more detailed description of QuRA's input language can be found [here](src/Lang/Unified/README.md).

 ## Getting started

-Consider a Proto-Quipper-R program that implements a function `dumbNot` defined as:
+Consider a PQR program that implements a function `dumbNot` defined as:
 ```
 let dumbNot = \q :: Qubit .
-  let a = force qinit1 in        -- initialize a temporary qubit
+  let a = force qinit1 in         -- initialize a temporary qubit to |1>
   let (a,q) = force cnot a q in   -- apply cnot between input q and temporary qubit a
   let _ = force qdiscard a        -- discard temporary qubit a
   in q                            -- return input qubit
 in

 dumbNot
 ```
 This function describes a very basic quantum computation in the form of a quantum circuit: the fundamental units of data are `Qubit`s and `Bit`s and computations on these data are carried out by applying elementary operations to them.
-These operations are either quantum gates (e.g. `cnot`, `hadamard`, etc.) or other operations on bits and qubits (e.g.`qinit1`, `qdiscard`, `meas`, etc.).
+These operations are either quantum gates (e.g. `cnot`, `hadamard`, etc.), measurements, or other operations used to manage bits and qubits (e.g.`qinit1`, `qdiscard`, etc.).

 ### Circuit size estimation

-As the name suggests, `dumbNot` implements the negation of a qubit in a dumb, unnecessarily expensive way.
+As the name suggests, `dumbNot` implements the negation of a qubit in a dumb, needlessly expensive way.
 But let's forget about what the function does and let's focus instead on the circuit it builds.
 Applying `dumbNot` to an input qubit `q` produces the following circuit:

 ![dumbNot-Circuit](dumbnot-circuit.png)

 In terms of width, this circuit has size 2.
 In terms of gate count, it has size 1.
-QuRA is able to automatically infer this information from the definition of `dumbNot`, without having to run the program, by giving `dumbNot` one of the following function types, depending on the chosen metric:
+QuRA is able to automatically infer this information from the definition of `dumbNot`, without having to run the program, by giving `dumbNot` one of the following function types, depending on the chosen size metric:
 ```
 $ qura examples/dumbNot.pqr -g width
 Inferred type: Qubit -o[2,0] Qubit